liyongg/kinko-datepicker/README.md

 3. Permissions\
     Check whether there are conflicting `pm2` services running at the same time, but on different accounts.
 As of now, the service is run as root user, and trying to run it as another user as well will cause conflicts for the backend.

-## To-Do

-1. Edit dateslist for a better organised view.